sethltaylor/X-Wing-List-Scraping/README.md

 https://sethltaylor.shinyapps.io/X-Wing-Points-Scraping/

 ## Progress

+Update (10/4/21): A recent game design change has eliminated bidding from squad building, so I am ending development of this tool.

 Future features include:
 - ~~Filtering by format (Extended, Hyperspace, Custom)~~ (Complete)
 - Filtering by ~~country~~ and state (and maybe store) (Completed for country)